Charleville, Queensland: Transport

 Charleville Airport is on Qantas Drive (26.4159°S 146.2621°E) approximately 4 km south-west of the town centre.
 It has two runways, both sealed.
 One is 1524 x 30 m and is lit, while the other is 1067 x 23 m and is unlit.

 The Westlander rail passenger service links the Charleville railway station (26.4064°S 146.2441°E) to Brisbane.
+It first started running in August 1954, replacing the Western Mail.
 Charleville would have been the southern end of the Transcontinental railway proposed in the 1880s, connecting to Point Parker on the Gulf of Carpentaria.

+Prior to 1994, The Westlander was divided at Charleville, the service to Quilpie (3Q02) being nicknamed the Flying Flea and consisted of two passenger carriages, a guards van and power van.
+The remainder of the train (3V02) headed to Cunnamulla via Westgate and Wyandra.
+In August 1994, passenger services beyond Charleville were discontinued.

 Prior to 10 December 2021, Charleville was serviced by Bus Queensland who operated daily coach services to and from Brisbane via Toowoomba, Dalby, Chinchilla, Miles, Roma, Mitchell and Morven and vice versa.
 Charleville was also a scheduled stop for Bus Queensland's daily services from Brisbane to Mount Isa and vice versa.

-Since 11 December 2021 Charleville has been serviced by Greyhound Australia who operate the following services which it regained from Bus Queensland under a contract from the Queensland Government:
+Since 11 December 2021, Charleville has been serviced by Greyhound Australia who operate the following services which it regained from Bus Queensland under a contract from the Queensland Government: